GDSL-UL/san/docs/06-multilevel_02.md

 ##  0.04764998  0.30125916
 ```

 yields an estimated regression line in an average LSOA: $y =  0.04764998 + 0.30125916x$.
-The fixed intercent indicates that the average unemployment rate is 0.05 if the percentage of population with long-term illness is zero.The fixed slope indicates that the average relationship between unemployment rate and long-term illness is positive across MSOAs i.e. as the percentage of population with long-term illness increases by 1 percentage point, the unemployment rate increases by 0.3.
+The fixed intercept indicates that the average unemployment rate is 0.05 if the percentage of population with long-term illness is zero.The fixed slope indicates that the average relationship between unemployment rate and long-term illness is positive across MSOAs i.e. as the percentage of population with long-term illness increases by 1 percentage point, the unemployment rate increases by 0.3.

 We look the estimated MSOA-level errors (*random effects*):